sadakmed/simplify/README.md

 # Simplify

-all you need for text simplification, disjoint sentences, and extract triplets.
+Everything you need for text simplification, reconstruct phrasal texture, rephrase and increase readability.